-2.10.1 Usage If enabled, the linker automatically selects an execution region for eachat section.
-If a suitable execution region does not exist, the linker creates a load region and an execution region to contain theat section.
+If enabled, the linker automatically selects an execution region for each at section.
+If a suitable execution region does not exist, the linker creates a load region and an execution region to contain the at section.

 If disabled, the standard scatter-loading section selection rules apply.

-2.10.2 Default The default isautoat.
-2.10.3 Restrictions You cannot useat section placement with position independent execution regions.
-Tou cannot useat section pracement with position independent execution regions.
-2.10.4 See also Concepts Using the Linker: • Automatic placement ofat sections on page 8-39 • Manual placement ofat sections on page 8-41.
-Reference • Chapter 4 Formal syntax of the scatter file.
+The default is --autoat.

+You cannot use at section placement with position independent execution regions.

+If you use at sections with overlays, you cannot use --autoat to place those sections.
+You must specify the names of at sections in a scatter file manually, and specify the --no_autoat option.

+- Using at sections to place sections at a specific address on page 8-37 - Automatic placement of at sections on page 8-39 - Manual placement of at sections on page 8-41.

+• Chapter 4 Formal syntax of the scatter file.